How we’re celebrating Hispanic communities beyond Hispanic Heritage Month

 The network is made up of individuals from various departments at Hiscox and across multiple Latin countries, however, the network underscores the fact that you don’t need to be of Latin heritage to join the group.

-Network events and community involvement
+Network social events

 The network also has deep roots in the community.
 To achieve its mission of fostering cultural and professional growth, HLEN consistently works with non-profits and charities to push their message forward.
 Here are some of the ways HLEN is working within the community.